yubin-park/bonsai-dt/README.md

 ### `is_leaf(branch, branch_parent)`

-The `is_leaf` function has two arguments: one for the current branch, and the other for the parent branch.
-Both branches are in the form of Python dictionary.
+The `is_leaf` function takes two arguments: one for the current branch, and the other for the parent branch.
+Both variables are Python dictionaries.
-By default, these branch variables have the following key value pairs:
+By default, these branch variables have the following key value pairs, but can have additional key value pairs if users defined `<additional var>` in `find_split`:
 - `depth`: the depth of the branch in the tree
 - `n_samples`: the number of samples in the branch

-Users can add additional key value pairs if necessary.

 The return of this function is boolean.
 If the branch is a leaf, then returns `True`.
 Otherwise, returns `False`.